kwabenaOwusu/CoronaInterventionsABM/README.md

-# *Agent-Based Model for Assessing the Impact of Interventions on Covid-19 Pandemic : Dakar, Senegal*
+# *An agent-based model for assessing impact of  non-pharmaceutical interventions on COVID-19 pandemic*

 ## Purpose

-The model was designed to explore the impact of interventions that aims to control the spread of covid-19.
-Specifically, we investigate the combined effects of variability to human behavior (regarding risk level) and control measures such as

-* efficiency of contact tracing infected individuals, and capacity of health systems.
-* adherence to social distancing, and different levels of lockdown (total and partial).

-on the spread of the covid-19 in terms of the number of infections.
+Our model was designed to explore the efficacy of non-pharmaceutical interventions in mitigating the COVID-19 infection.
+Specifically, we examine ways in which interaction is impacted by different social distancing measures (such as social radius, lock-down, and contact tracing, wearing face mask)  as well as the capacity of the health systems in light of variability in public trust (and consequent compliance) in policymakers.
+The model consist of three key components : (i) a street network of the area of interest (environment), (ii) agents who move along the street networks according to Dijkstra algorithm \citep{dijkstra1959note}, and  (iii) SEIRS  (Susceptible - Exposed - Infectious - Recovered - Susceptible) disease model  \citep{aron1984seasonality}.

 <p align="center">
 	<img src="standard_simulation.gif" width="600">